wei-for-coding/Bahamut-Anime-Analysis/README.md

 Choose one of the anime on the left side list, then click the green button named "顯示詳細資訊".
 After that, you will get to see the information of the chosen anime in detail.

-You can also see the histogram showing views per eposide to analysis the trend of views.
+You can also see the histogram showing views per episode to analysis the trend of views.
 ![巴哈4](https://user-images.githubusercontent.com/71260071/135491268-8d78c5c9-9a2d-4da7-bbee-56db93e2b858.PNG)